 Our Madison community is fortunate to offer labor and delivery services right here in our backyard at Madison Hospital.
 Renee Colquitt, a neonatal nurse practitioner and director of perinatal services at Madison Hospital, recently shared four reasons that expecting parents should heavily consider having a baby here.

-4 Reasons to Consider Having a Baby at Madison Hospital
+4 Reasons to Consider Having a Baby at Madison Hospital in Madison, Alabama

 1. They are the only hospital in North Alabama to be Baby-Friendly USA certified.